martijnbolt/tau/README.md

 This document is an attempt to describe and explain tauchain for the masses.
 ## Approach
 Read the first 3 official blogs on idni.org (in reverse order, see sources below) and rewrite the contents in such a way every (somewhat educated) person can understand and validate.
+## Status
+Current status is collecting and reading up on existing resources found in the IRC chat, telegram and online.
+Found resources are documented in this file under sources and content.
+## Process
+If a new resource is found, it is added to the list of sources below for curation.
+After reading/watching a source from the sources list an excerpt is added to the content, with a link to the source.
+The link is then removed from the sources list.
-# Subjects (concept)
+# Content
 1. Abstract with the basics
 1. what problems it solves, the purpose for which Tauchain was invented
+1. How does tauchain function
+  1. TML
+  1. Agoras
+  * Its name came from Agora (cf. Ancient Agora of Athens)
 1. Why the logic was chosen with regard to partial fixed point
-1. How does tauchain function
 1. Business/usecases
 1. Technical details
 # Sources